Pub Guide (whatpub)

 - Royal Oak Wootton Rivers SN8 4NQ ku.oc.erihstliwkaolayor@ofni(01672) 810322

 1 Priors Hill

 Attractive Edwardian red brick pub dating from 1902.
 Fully refurbished in March 2020 this is a local which is involved in numerous activities and home to many and varied teams.
-The pub also has a skittle alley.
-This is the place where the air rifle shooting club meet, practice on Sundays.
-A new kitchen now offers a good value range of pub favourites and lighter bites such as filled baguettes.
-Food available all day.
+Food on Sunday's only at the moment.
+Three real ales available, one a changing guest.

 - Carters Rest